Types of Degrees Nuclear Engineering Majors Are Getting

 The following table lists how many nuclear engineering graduations there were in 2018-2019 for each degree level.

 What Nuclear Engineering Majors Need to Know

 O*NET surveyed people in occupations related to nuclear engineering and asked them what knowledge areas, skills, and abilities were important for their jobs.
 The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Nuclear Engineering Majors

-A major in nuclear engineering should prepare you for careers in which you will need to be knowledgeable in the following areas:
+According to O*NET survey takers, a major in nuclear engineering should prepare you for careers in which you will need to be knowledgeable in the following areas: